 What is ILLiad (ILL)?
 How does it work?

 ILLiad is the system LHL uses for Interlibrary Loan and Document Delivery requests.
 Interlibrary Loan is used to get articles or books for you that we don't have in our collection.
 Articles are sent to you electronically, and books are held for you to pick up.
-Document Delivery is a service where we send you electronic copies of articles from our collection, saving you the time of copying/scanning them yourself.
+Document Delivery is a service used to send you electronic copies of articles from our print collection.

 You can go to ILLiad from the LHL homepage (click on Document Delivery/Interlibrary Loan in the menu on the left) and submit your request by filling in the information about the item you want.
 You can also access ILLiad through the UAB Article Linker button found in many of our databases.
 If you link from a database, the information about the specific item you were looking at is automatically input into the ILLiad request form once you login.